Ralston Paterson

-Life and Times
+Early life

-James Ralston Kennedy Paterson, also known as Ralston Paterson or 'RP' Paterson was born on 21 May 1897 in Edinburgh, Scotland.
+Ralston Paterson was born on 21 May 1897 in Edinburgh, Scotland.
 He attended George Heriot’s School and upon graduation served as an officer in World War I with the Argyll and Sutherland Highlanders and was decorated with the Military Cross.

+Medical career

-After the War he went back to the Royal Infirmary of Edinburgh and in 1923 awarded MB, ChB (Latin: Medicinae Baccalaureus, Baccalaureus Chirurgiae) with honors, in 1926 completed FRCSEd, and in 1927 granted the MD with commendation.
-At Edinburgh he met his wife and collaborator Edith Irvin Jones ("EP").
+After the War, Paterson returned to the Royal Infirmary of Edinburgh and in 1923 was awarded Bachelor of Medicine, Bachelor of Surgery (MBChB) with honors.
+In 1926 he became a fellow of the Royal College of Surgeons of Edinburgh, and in 1927 he was granted the Doctor of Medicine (MD) with commendation.
+At Edinburgh he met his wife and collaborator Edith Paterson, née Jones, known as "EP".
 The couple had three children, David, Colin and Elspeth.

-In 1925 interest with radiology led to DMRE at Cambridge.
+In 1925, his interest in radiology led to his taking the Royal College of Radiologists disploma (DMRE) at Cambridge.
 Paterson went to the Mayo Clinic for a fellowship in radiology.
 He received further training in radiotherapy at clinics at the University of Chicago, in Toronto and South Africa.
 He returned in 1930 to the Royal Infirmary of Edinburgh as acting director of the radiotherapy department.

 In 1931, Paterson was appointed as radiotherapy director of the recently combined Holt Radium Institute and Christie Hospital in Manchester.
 Edith Paterson began her research at the Holt institute without position or salary.
 She in time developed her own reputation as a researcher.

-In November 1943, Paterson and his wife were invited by the government of Australia including Queensland and Victoria to assist with the establishment of a cancer institute that would provide medical care and services to the community.
-The Australian government allocated £100,000 for an institute dedicated to cancer treatment and research, with treatment methodologies to focus on X-ray and Radium.
+In November 1943, Paterson and his wife were invited by the government of Australia, including Queensland and Victoria, to assist with the establishment of a cancer institute that would provide medical care and services to the community.
+The Australian government allocated £100,000 for an institute dedicated to cancer treatment and research, with treatment methodologies to focus on X-rays and radium.
 Paterson retired in 1962 and he and his wife devoted their efforts to the running of a cattle and sheep farm at Stenreishill, near Moffat, Scotland.
 He died at home in his sleep.
 Edith would continue to run the farm until 1992.